 Choose a Detoxifying Dry Shampoo

 As much as we love our dry shampoo, too much of anything is hardly ever a good thing, and the same goes for our product addiction.
 An overload of buildup can exacerbate dandruff and worsen (or even encourage) a dry, flaky scalp.
-However, this one from Briogeo is a game changer.
-It’s infused with white charcoal, which the brand says helps to detoxify your scalp for a much-deserved refresh.
+However, Briogeo Scalp Revival Charcoal + Biotin Dry Shampoo ($25) is a game changer.
+It’s infused with white charcoal, which the brand says helps to detoxify your scalp for a much deserved refresh.

 Try a Clarifying Shampoo

+Look for a shampoo or scalp treatment that specifically targets dandruff and the accompanying dry, flaky scalp, recommends Tanzi.
+King likes Head & Shoulders Smooth & Silky Daily Shampoo ($12).
 For more severe cases, Friese recommends BosleyMD Anti-Dandruff Shampoo ($28).
-"You may need to try more than one shampoo to find the hair care regime that works for you."
+"You may need to try more than one shampoo to find the hair care regime that works for you," she says.

 Apply a Scalp Serum

 If you go with a scalp treatment, Tanzi recommends letting it sit for a while prior to rinsing.
-The Rolls-Royce of scalp treatments, this supremely nourishing ointment from Lush specifically targets even the most stubborn scales.
-Simply massage into your scalp, leave on for 20 minutes, and then shampoo it out.
-Infusions of coconut oil, candelilla wax, and chamomile blue oil help calm irritated skin while naturally forming salicylic acid softens buildup pre-cleanse and "helps to reduce scaling on the scalp," says King.
+The Rolls-Royce of scalp treatments, Lush Superbalm Scalp Treatment ($27) is supremely nourishing and specifically targets even the most stubborn scales.
+Simply massage into your scalp, leave it on for 20 minutes, and then shampoo it out.
+Infusions of coconut oil, candelilla wax, and chamomile blue oil help calm irritated skin while naturally forming salicylic acid softens buildup pre-cleanse and helps to reduce scaling on the scalp, says King.

-Borderline legendary, this restorative scalp treatment is worth the investment.
-It's a Byrdie office-favorite and has over 10,000 'loves' on Sephora's website.
-Not only does it hydrate dry skin, it also promises to restore a balanced pH and promote future hair growth.
-Plus, it smells amazing (with notes of frankincense, sandalwood, and ylang ylang) and since it's a leave-in, the application couldn't be more effortless.
+Borderline legendary, Reverie Cake Restorative Scalp Tonic ($72) is worth the investment.
+It's a Byrdie favorite and has over 10,000 'loves' on Sephora's website.
+Not only does it hydrate dry skin, but it also promises to restore a balanced pH and promote future hair growth.
+Did we mention it smells amazing, thanks to notes of frankincense, sandalwood, and ylang ylang?

-If you continue to have problems after trying all of the above, it might be advisable to go in and see a dermatologist for a prescription.
-Depending on the diagnosis, they "may prescribe a topical cortisone for the scalp or other affected areas," says King.
-A doctor can also determine whether the cause is really Seborrheic dermatitis or something else like eczema/atopic dermatitis.
+If you continue to have problems after trying any and/or all of the above remedies, it might be advisable to go in and see a dermatologist for a prescription.
+Depending on the diagnosis, they may prescribe a topical cortisone for the scalp or other affected areas notes King.
+A doctor can also determine whether the cause is really seborrheic dermatitis or something else like eczema/atopic dermatitis.